-We at Agruss Law Firm are proud to serve the people of Aurora in personal injury cases, including when you or a loved one has suffered an injury in a dog bite attack, and we are fully committed to protecting your rights and ensuring that the other party is held legally accountable when negligence occurs.
+We at Mike Agruss Law are proud to serve the people of Aurora in personal injury cases, including when you or a loved one has suffered an injury in a dog bite attack, and we are fully committed to protecting your rights and ensuring that the other party is held legally accountable when negligence occurs.
 We will fight until the very end to ensure that you receive full financial compensation for all injuries and losses, such as medical expenses, lost wages, and pain and suffering, and you won’t owe us a dime for our services.
 Contact our Aurora dog bite attorneys for a free consultation today.

 Dog Bite Injuries

 Dog bites can result in very serious injuries, both physical and psychological.
 Many victims suffer from scarring and emotional trauma following a dog bite attack, and sometimes this damage can be long-term or even permanent.